erlendleganger/cygwin-install/README.md

 cygwin-install
 ==============

-Store for the files I used to configure a Cygwin installation
+A central store for the files I use to configure a Cygwin installation